Mohameddekow/Task_Analyzer_and_notifier/README.md

-# Task Analyzer and notifier
+# Task Analyzer and Notifier

 ### #The Project's objective was developed to help people around the world easily analyze, keep and remind their tasks with notifications
 * The app can: